IBM/ansible-automation-for-lmt/README.md

        lmt_datasource_path: /opt/ibm/LMT/temp/
      ```

-     - Define all your hosts that you want to gather disconnected scanner results from
+   - Define all managed hosts from where you want to collect disconnected scanner scan results and their connection settings

-     Example of a linux machine with a default user and a solaris machine with a non-default user and a custom path with scan result packages:
+     Example of a linux machine with a default user
      ```
      linux1:
        ansible_host: 192.168.0.1
-     solaris1:
-       ansible_host: 192.168.0.3
-       ansible_user: different_user
-       lmt_scanner_output_path_unix: /ilmt_disconnected/custom/path/output
      ```
-   - (Optional) Customize `lmt_file_storage_path`, `lmt_scanner_output_path_windows`, `lmt_scanner_output_path_unix`, `lmt_datasource_path`
+   - (Optional) Review the default LMT settings (prefixed with `lmt_`) and if needed customize them to fit your environment.
+The settings, which are in `lmt_disconnected_scans_inventory.yml` inventory file, are the following
+     - `lmt_file_storage_path` (default ./lmt_file_storage, which is created as a subdirectory of a directory where the `lmt_disconnected_scans_collector.yml` playbook is located) - a path on a control node where LMT files are stored.
+It will contain disconnected scanner result packages fetched from all endpoints.
+     - `lmt_scanner_output_path_windows` (default "\<ProgramFiles\>\IBM\LMTScanner\output") - a disconnected scanner output path where scan result packages are generated on Windows
+     - `lmt_scanner_output_path_unix` (default /var/opt/ibm/lmt_scanner/output) - a disconnected scanner output path where scan result packages are generated on Unix/Linux
+     - `lmt_datasource_path` (default /opt/ibm/LMT/temp/) - a path to a disconnected data source directory on LMT Server

      Example:
      ```
-     all:
        vars:
          lmt_file_storage_path: /tmp/lmt_scan_file_storage
          lmt_scanner_output_path_windows: C:\ilmt_disconnected\output
          lmt_scanner_output_path_unix: /ilmt_disconnected/output
          lmt_datasource_path: /opt/ibm/LMT/disconnected_data_source1/
      ```

    - Read more about [inventories](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html)

-   Exemplary inventory for a playbook running on the same host as LMT Server with 4 managed nodes defined (2 Linux, 1 Solaris and 1 Windows machines):
+   Exemplary inventory for a playbook running on the same host as LMT Server with 4 managed nodes defined (2 Linux, 1 Solaris with a custom user and a custom path to scan result packages and 1 Windows machines):
    ```
    ---
    all: